There are several major brands of potter's wheels. Learn about each before buying such an important piece of equipment.

 Soldner Pottery Wheels

 Paul Soldner was one of studio pottery's premier leaders and innovators in the latter part of the twentieth century.
 When a student under Peter Voulkos, he began modifying the pottery equipment.
 This, in turn, led him to start the Soldner Pottery Equipment Company in 1955.

 Soldner pottery wheels have a patented type of foot pedal that is highly sensitive to pressure and very smooth in its operation.
 This controller costs about three times as much as an SCR controller (the ones most often used), which contributes to the higher cost of the Soldner wheels.
 Soldner wheels are also known for their exceptional ability to handle huge amounts of clay on the wheelhead.

 Creative Industries began manufacturing pottery wheels in 1971, in Cajon, CA. In 2009 the company was squired by the Speedball Art Company of Statesville, NC.

 This line of wheels caters mainly to students, hobbyists, and those who want a very light, portable wheel.
-In the past, performance has been an issue with Creative Industry wheels, but in the recent past, the specifications have been upgraded.
+In the past, performance has been an issue with Creative Industry wheels, but recently the specifications have been upgraded.

 04 of 06